upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/project-and-portfolio-managemnt-approaches.md

 Project and portfolio management approaches directly address challenges related to resource allocation, prioritization of initiatives, risk management, and strategic alignment.
 They provide mechanisms for coordinating large-scale change efforts and for making investment decisions visible and accountable.

-However, challenges related to long-lived software system evolution, preservation of architectural coherence across successive initiatives, and explicit governance of assumptions over time extend beyond the primary focus of this family (see [Lehman & Ramil, 2003](../../resources/bibliography.md#lehman-ramil-2003)).
+However, challenges related to long-lived software system evolution, preservation of architectural coherence across successive initiatives, and explicit governance of assumptions over time extend beyond the primary focus of this family.
+Software evolution research has emphasized that systems continue to change long after individual projects conclude, and that project-based structures do not fully account for this continuous evolution ([Lehman & Ramil, 2003](../../resources/bibliography.md#lehman-ramil-2003); [Bennett & Rajlich, 2000](../../resources/bibliography.md#bennett-rajlich-2000)).

 This observation does not diminish the importance of project and portfolio management within organizations.
 Rather, it highlights that these approaches are structured around governing initiatives and investments, whereas certain dimensions of the upstream problem space concern the sustained evolution of software systems beyond the lifecycle of individual projects.